Ahmed-Khanji/GitHub-Final-Project-IBM-Certification/README.md

 ## Simple Interest Calculator

-This repository contains a simple shell script that calculates simple interest based on user input.
-It is part of a certification project demonstrating version control, licensing, and open-source contribution standards.

 **Features**
 - Takes principal, rate, and time as input
 - Outputs simple interest using the formula: `SI = (P × R × T) / 100`